marekgluza/marekgluza.github.io/available_positions/openings.md

 How to join:
-You apply by email which you will find in my papers.
+You apply by email.
 To pass the filtering of generic applicants:

     Watch the movie Moneyball (or ask Gemini to summarize it).